-How could universities strengthen their positive influence on the public space and help society in a world full of rapid changes and challenges?
-By close cooperation on the international level and directing the results of their research into praxis.
-And this is why UP has become an associate member of the Aurora Alliance.
-Together with its eight university partners from the Netherlands, Great Britain, Denmark, Germany, Austria, Iceland, Spain, and Italy, in the years to come UP and the Aurora Alliance will focus on the hot topics of the day, such as societal responsibility, sustainability, climate changes, and digitalisation.
+How should universities strengthen their position and positive influence on the public space to help our society facing rapid changes with various challenges?
+By close cooperation on the international level and transforming the results of their research into practice.
+This is why UP has become a member of the Aurora Alliance.
+Together with its eight university partners from the Netherlands, Great Britain, Denmark, Germany, Austria, Iceland, Spain, and Italy, in the years to come UP and the Aurora Alliance will focus on the most pressing contemporary issues, such as societal responsibility, sustainable development, climate change, and digitalisation.

-Palacký University has significantly been “opened up to the world” under your tutelage and has begun to deepen its internationalisation.
-Regarding this important strategic partnership within the aegis of the EU, what are UP’s visions and plans?
-Primarily, how will the EU contribute to UP’s development?
+Palacký University has been significantly “opened up to the world” under your tutelage and has begun to deepen its internationalisation.
+Regarding this important strategic partnership under the auspices of the European Commission, what are UP’s visions and plans?
+Primarily, how will the European Universities contribute to UP’s development?

-If we refrain from vulgarly reducing that question solely to one of finances, then of course by its very nature the European Union already supports international cooperation and interconnection in all forms and areas.
-The strategic partnership of universities in my opinion is important in at least two aspects.
-Primarily, it helps all partners toward qualitative growth; and secondly, it allows them to take part in truly grand consortia projects which will resolve a number of contemporary challenges.
-Digitalisation, sustainable development, top interdisciplinary research – these are all areas which transcend one institution and the confines of national borders.
+If we refrain from reducing that question solely to one of financial benefits, then of course by its very nature the European Commission already supports international cooperation and interconnections in all forms and areas.
+The strategic partnership of universities trough the European Universities programme in my opinion is important in at least two aspects.
+Primarily, it helps all partners towards achieving qualitative growth; and secondly, it allows them to take part in truly grand consortia projects which will resolve a number of contemporary challenges in higher education.
+Digitalisation, sustainable development, top interdisciplinary research – these are all areas that transcend one institution and the confines of national borders.

-The EU also supports the international Aurora Alliance of universities of which UP has now become an official part.
-Aurora has the reputation of one of the most important projects which UP has joined since 1989.
+The EC trough the Education, Audiovisual and Culture Executive Agency also supports the Aurora European Universites Alliance of which UP has now become an official part.
+Aurora has the reputation of one of the the most important internatonal undertakings of UP since 1989.
 What do you think is ground-breaking about our membership in Aurora?

-What will the Aurora Alliance bring to our university, and what will we bring to it?
-What opportunities will Aurora open up for our employees and students?
+Which benefits will the Aurora Alliance bring to our university, and what can we contribute with from our end?
+Which opportunities will Aurora open up for our employees and students?

 Personally, I’m in favour of the idea of “symbiotic growth”, which can bring significant, mutual synergistic effects.
-I’m referring to connecting study programmes and curricula between the individual members, an eventual harmonisation of the systems of quality and evaluation, a shared policy of sustainability, a much higher extent of academic and student mobility than we are accustomed to at present, the use of a shared study and research infrastructure, and shared participation in grand consortia projects.
-By the way, we are already successful in this area, because as part of the Alliance we were granted a large EU project just last week.
+I’m referring to connecting study programmes and curricula between the individual university members in Aurora, and eventual harmonisation of the systems of quality and evaluation, a shared policy of sustainability, a much higher extent of academic and student mobility than we are accustomed to at present, the use of a shared study and research infrastructure, and joint participation in grand consortia projects.
+By the way, we are already successful in this area, because as part of the Alliance we were granted a large Horizon 2020, so called SWAFs project for strategic research development just last week.
 And I am sure that this is only the first of many.
 If we talk about specifics, in the future I can easily imagine, for example, a student studying their field in Olomouc, Amsterdam, and Innsbruck, and then getting a shared degree from these three universities or from the Alliance as a whole.

 I’ll mention one area in which UP plays an absolutely key role within Aurora.
 Our university was entrusted with the coordination of partner relationships with associated universities from Eastern and Southeast Europe.
 This is an important part of the entire project and Olomouc has been given great leeway within it, as well as great responsibility.